Ministry of Justice (Austria): History

 of simplifying the country's unusually large body of constitutional law.

 and of reducing the amount of law on the books in general.

 One of its departments, the Constitutional Office (Verfassungsdienst), is the body tasked with representing the executive branch before the Constitutional Court and the Republic of Austria before the European Court of Justice and the European Court of Human Rights.
 The Constitutional Office also assists other ministries in drafting legislation and in evaluating the constitutionality of draft statutes prepared elsewhere.

 It is also in charge of the Austrian data protection agency.

 Structure

-As of May 2018, the ministry consists of the Minister and his personal staff (Kabinett), the office of the director general, and seven departments:
+As of May 2018, the ministry consists of the Minister and her personal staff (Kabinett), the office of the director general, and seven departments: